Manufacturer: Request For Music

 RNG (Range)

-The RNG knob sets the pitch range in octaves for both random note generation and the note pool.
-A value of 0 still produces at least one octave to avoid silence.
-RNG can be modulated via the MOD matrix when assigned to Range.
+RNG sets the pitch range in octaves for random note generation and for generating the 64-step pool.
+A value of 0 still produces one octave to avoid silence.

 SCALE

-The SCALE knob enables optional pitch quantization.
-When set to OFF, pitches are chromatic.
-Other positions constrain notes to musical scales, interval-based sets (such as Power and Sus chords), and chord structures (such as Major 7, Minor 7, and Dominant 7), depending on the selected mode.
-SCALE can be modulated via the MOD matrix when assigned to Scale.
+SCALE enables pitch quantization.
+When OFF, pitches are chromatic.
+Other positions constrain notes to musical scales, interval sets, and chord structures such as Major, Minor, Power, Sus, Major 7, Minor 7, and Dominant 7.

 ROOT

-The ROOT knob sets the key center for quantization (C through B).
+ROOT sets the key center for quantization.
 When SCALE is OFF, ROOT has no effect.
-When SCALE is enabled, ROOT transposes the quantizer so the same scale shape can be played in different keys.
-ROOT can be modulated via the MOD matrix when assigned to Root.
+When SCALE is enabled, ROOT transposes the quantizer so the same scale structure can be used in different keys.

 TRANSPOSE (Modulation Target)